 With numerous obstacles along the way (including physical sabotage of the park and the county threatening not to pay the power bill), sometimes it felt as if the whole dream would fall apart.
 But James and Therman would not abandon each other or their dreams.
 These two managed to lead the effort to raise $1.5 million dollars, persuade Olympic officials to re-route the Olympic torch through Oakville on its way to Atlanta, and build a park in the middle of nowhere, a park befitting an Olympic hero.
 This was not an easy feat.
 A community was brought together like it had never been before.
 Volunteers emerged to assist in the effort and take on the challenge.
 Couples like Curtis and Joyce Cole who accepted the challenge of moving and restoring the birth home replica and who continue today as volunteer park directors.

 Jesse Owens would have been proud of community efforts.
 He would be proud that thousands of visitors continue to come from all 50 states and more than 25 countries around the world.

-Twenty-two years later, on any given day you can still find James and Therman, at the park, working with dedication toward the park and museum’s continued success.
-In this 22 years of dedication, these two have given so much of themselves emotionally, physically and spiritually that the park is a part them now.
+Twenty-two years later, on any given day you can still find James and Therman, at the park, working with dedication for the park they love and the man that inspired us all.
+In 22 years of daily dedication, these men have given so much of themselves emotionally, physically and spiritually that the park is a part them now.
 And they have gone unpaid through it all which is just how they want it.
 Many have compared Pinion and White’s wild hare to that of Kevin Costner and James Earl Jones’ motto in the 1989 film Field of Dreams: “If you build it they will come.”
 And they have.
 This amazing story of how White and Pinion turned this dream into a long-overdue reality, in a historically racially charged area (and many would say it still is) is a testament to what determined souls can overcome to see their dreams accomplished.